Altimis/Scweet/README.md

 You can scrape user profile information as well, including following and followers.

-Authentication is required in for scraping followers/following,  It is recommended to log in with a new account, otherwise the account could be banned if the list of followers is very long).
+Authentication is required for scraping followers/following.
+It is recommended to log in with a new account, otherwise the account could be banned if the list of followers is very long).
 To log in to your account, you need to enter your username `SCWEET_USERNAME` and password `SCWEET_PASSWORD` in the [.env](https://github.com/Altimis/Scweet/blob/master/.env) file.
 You can control the `wait` parameter in the `get_users_followers` and `get_users_following` functions.

 The [user.py](https://github.com/Altimis/Scweet/blob/master/Scweet/user.py) script allows you to get all information from a list of users, including location, join date and lists of **followers and following**.
 See [this example](https://github.com/Altimis/Scweet/blob/master/Scweet/Example.py).